 Which laboratories are “public health” laboratories?

-When we say “public health laboratory” we mean local, state and territorial government laboratories whose primary focus is on the public’s health.
-That means local and state government environmental health, agricultural and food safety labs are also public health laboratories!
-They are all public sector laboratories focused on protecting the public’s health by testing human, animal and environmental samples to monitor for and detect health threats.
-Here are some graphics that you can share explaining what we mean when we say “public health laboratory” so that everyone feels included:
+When we say “public health laboratory” we mean local, state and territorial government laboratories whose primary focus is on monitoring, detecting and responding to health threats.
+That means government environmental, agricultural and food safety labs are also public health laboratories!
+They are all public sector laboratories focused on protecting the public’s health by testing human, animal and environmental samples for potential threats.
+Here are some downloadable graphics that share this message:

 - What we mean when we say “public health laboratory” – Twitter